halented/testing-tutorial/README.md

 <span style="color:green">And that the answer to that would be...</span> that Jest sneakily adds its methods into the global scope of your `.test.js` files.
 If you pop a `console.log(global)` into one of your test files and then run it, you can physically see every single method available to you in that space.
 Be warned, that is a huge console.log you are about to see.
 But `expect` and `test` are in there.

 At this point, go ahead and run `yarn test` if you haven't already.
-Our app doesn't have the learn react link, so of course the original test won't work.
+Our app doesn't have the learn react link, so of course the original test won't pass.

 ## Determining What to Test